 - The Institute for National Family Planning at Marquette University explains the Marquette Model (MM) method.
 They provide a user manual for natural family planning.

 - Taking Charge of Your Fertility explains the Fertility Awareness Method (FAM) as developed by Toni Weschler, MPH.

-- The U.S. Conference of Catholic Bishops (USCCB) offers natural family planning information & resources for Roman Catholics.
+- The U.S. Conference of Catholic Bishops (USCCB) offers natural family planning information & resources for Catholics.

 Apps & trackers